biletnam/OnlineJudgeSoftware/README.md

 # OnlineJudgeSoftware
-online judge software to handle programming contests and practice area as well This software is still under work and i have designed the software in such a way that the server works on one PC and CLIENT on the other.
+This software contains some other advanced features as well than my previous OnlineJudge Software. online judge software to handle programming contests and practice area as well This software is still under work and i have designed the software in such a way that the server works on one PC and CLIENT on the other.
 For users->
 tutorials for new algorithms